Hamilton-Oshawa Port Authority: Land Acquisition

 The port authority manages 620 acres of waterfront industrial property in Hamilton; however, it is running out of land to advance its financial and economic mandate.

-In October 2013 former President of the Hamilton Port Authority Bruce Wood publicly mused that if US Steel (Stelco) was going to close its last steel mill in Hamilton it was an opportunity for the port authority to buy the 328 hectare Stelco occupies and repurpose it to create new jobs on the brownfields.
+In October 2013 former President of the Hamilton Port Authority Bruce Wood publicly mused that if US Steel (Stelco) was going to close its last steel mill in Hamilton it was an opportunity for the port authority to buy the 328 hectare Stelco occupies and re-purpose it to create new jobs on the brownfields.

 HOPA's vision of land use in support of facilitating trade and the regional economy while being financially sustainable has clashed with the visions of some residents and municipal politicians.
 Mayor Fred Eisenberger made it known he wants potential brownfield sites in the harbour to be used "for advanced manufacturing and job producing production" indicating some skepticism of the labour intensity and value of port jobs to the city.
 This is evidenced by the fact Dofasco has around 5,000 employees on 800 acres of land where port authority tenants employ about 2,100 on 620 acres of land.
 In spite of some opposition from Hamilton's Mayor, Bruce Wood's successor Ian Hamilton has also been vocal in signalling that the port authority will be pursuing surplus steel lands should they be sold by US Steel successor Bedrock Industries in opposition to the Mayor's desire to purchase the lands to give the city control over what would otherwise be federal lands.

 In Oshawa, HOPA Ports has also been competing with the municipality for land.
 On November 15, 2019, the port authority began the purchase of a site adjacent to its property which once housed a fuel depot operated by Petrocor.
 The City of Oshawa then issued a notice of expropriation for the site in December 2019 as the port authority was working through a purchase.
 Unlike in Hamilton the question isn't simply the type or number of jobs or the implications of federal ownership.
 Rather, the City of Oshawa and many local politicians do not want any port employment uses to the west or north of port property so as to preserve property for recreational uses.